hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

   length()
 ```

-Although there will always be some attrition, using a different genome build will increase the number of genes not found.
-We could download the version of `org.Hs.eg.db` that corresponds to the last genome build, but that is a pain, especially when there are other annotation packages that make this process much easier.
+Wait, why would there be genes that have a gene symbol but no ID associated with it?

+It's because we are not using a genome build that matches the build used as our reference during the analysis!
+Our dataset was created based on the GRCh37/hg19 build of the human genome, and orgDb only uses the most current build GRCh38.
+It is possible that some of the genes have changed names, so are not present in this version of the database. **It is so important to be consistent with your genome build throughout the entire analysis.** To obtain the correct set of annotations we will use the EnsDb database.

 ### EnsDb.Hsapiens.v75